-- In October 2021, we released Flashbots Protect, an rpc endpoint that anyone can use to protect their transactions from frontrunning and reverts by using the Flashbots Auction.
+- In October 2021, we released Flashbots Protect, an RPC endpoint that anyone can use to protect their transactions from frontrunning and reverts using the Flashbots Auction.

 - In November 2021, we published MEV-Boost: merge-ready Flashbots architecture for proof-of-stake Ethereum, and open-sourced the MEV-Boost implementation.

-- On Aug 17, 2022, in order to foster healthy and global relay competition ahead of the Merge, we open-sourced the MEV-Boost relay under AGPL, an aggressive copy-left license that requires derivatives to be developed in the open.
+- On August 17, 2022, in order to foster healthy, global relay competition ahead of the Merge, we open-sourced the MEV-Boost Relay under AGPL, an aggressive copy-left license that requires derivatives to be developed in the open.

 On the mission to democratize MEV, our collective is always on the lookout for founder level talent and experts in MEV to join us.